Zazcallabah/fallenlondongrinder/readme.md

 * ambition, hearts desire, go to ... hunters keep? by boat, get stone key

+Polythreme for touching love stories, into wwriting money grind

 A Name in Seven Secret Alphabets
 -> progress in the university